 Noticeably on weekends, the stall is packed even in the wee hours past 2-3 am.
 Past the front entrance of the store brings you to the household products section.
-The selection is not extensive, but you get a choice of the essentials, such as kitchen utensils, appliances and even pet food and accessories.
+The goods selection is not extensive, but you get a choice of the essentials, such as kitchen utensils, appliances and even pet food and accessories.
 Also, with their December launch, the store also is decked with festive decorations.
 This includes a section for Christmas costumes, decorations and fixtures.

 Fashion, on a shoe-string budget

 Items are well priced; a decent quality wallet will set you back under $20 and are close or even cheaper than Uniqlo clothing prices.
-There are a selection of handbags for ladies too, going under a “Python” brand.
+There are a selection of handbags for ladies too, going under a generic “Python” brand.

 Adding to the Japanese touch, Donki is possibly one of the few places in Singapore where you can buy a Kimono dress off-the-shelf-too too.
-Right on our own shores.
+Right on our own sunny shores.